 In response to the inequities laid bare by the pandemic, there is a surge of giving from business-friendly donors.
 These innovative investments make an immediate difference by helping Black and Hispanic people rescue their struggling businesses, start new ones, and create jobs and housing in communities that desperately need them.
 Join this session to learn how funders and institutions are pumping money and fresh ideas into community-development financial institutions (CDFIs).
 Explore how building cross-sector collaborations can lead to pooled funds and impact investing opportunities that forge a different relationship between foundations and black-led organizations.

-Speakers: Michael Fortunato, CFO and Founding Partner, Creative Insight Community Development; Neel Hajra, President & CEO, Ann Arbor Area Community Foundation; William W. Towns, Ph.D., MBA, Adjunct Professor of Social Impact, Kellogg School of Management at Northwestern University
+Speakers: Michael Fortunato, CFO and Founding Partner, Creative Insight Community Development; Neel Hajra, CEO, Michigan Health Endowment Fund; William W. Towns, Ph.D., MBA, Adjunct Professor of Social Impact, Kellogg School of Management at Northwestern University

 Closing the Racial Wealth Gap through Career Preparedness